Plant Growth Regulators

 WOWGROWAlgae contains a small but effective amount of these hormones:

-- Any of a group of plant hormones that stimulate stem elongation, germination, and flowering.
+- Any member of a group of plant hormones that stimulates stem elongation, germination, and flowering.

-- Breakdown of amylase by enzymes that dissolve starch and sugars help seed germination.
+- The breakdown of amylase by enzymes that dissolve starch and sugars helps seed germination.

 - Coconut milk and yeast extracts are good sources of gibberellins.